 Caltrain is purchasing new high-performance electric trains to replace the current diesel locomotive trains.
 This section highlights some of the exciting new features of the high-performance electric trains.
-Bookmark this page and visit frequently for updated information and opportunities.
+Bookmark this page and visit frequently for updated information.

 The new electric Caltrain trains will be state-of-the art vehicles with many enhancements and amenities over the current diesel fleet.